Quantitative Finance and Actuarial Science

 - The best preparation for a career in the arena - with a Tilburg University Master's degree recognized for its combined academic rigour and industry relevance.

-- Customised learning with a wide range of optional electives available including the possibility to follow courses from the Master's program in Finance or to customise your degree with a specialisation in Pensions, Aging and Retirement.
+- Customized learning with a wide range of optional electives available including the possibility to follow courses from the Master's program in Finance or to customize your degree with a specialization in Pensions, Aging and Retirement.

-- The possibility for students, who completed the Master's program in Quantitative Finance and Actuarial Science and continue in the insurance and pensions industry, to make use of the part-time Executive Master in Actuarial Science offered by TiasNimbas and the Dutch Actuarial Institute.
+- The possibility for students, who completed the Master's program in Quantitative Finance and Actuarial Science and continue in the insurance and pensions industry, to make use of the part-time Executive Master in Actuarial Science offered by TIAS Business School and the Dutch Actuarial Institute.
 This is a part-time program that leads to the degree of fully qualified actuary (Actuaris AG).

-There are two start dates available for this Master's program: September and February.
+There are two start dates available for this Master's program: end of August and end of January.